 “In 2013 Leeds Teaching Hospitals NHS Trust entered into a new training partnership with learndirect.
 Since then we have experienced a very close working relationship – even down to shared office provision within St James’s Hospital.
 This close relationship and positive communication channels have led to a shared vision of the Leeds values, behaviours and attitudes that together have provided the basis for high quality patient care”

-“The partnership with learndirect and the more efficient use of resources has allowed us to increase the number of apprentices joining the programme each year, and this puts us in a much better position to meet workforce demands.”
+“The partnership with learndirect has led to a more efficient use of resources and has allowed us to increase the number of apprentices joining the programme each year.
+This puts us in a much better position to meet workforce demands.”

 Someone who has benefited directly from the partnership is Clinical Apprentice, Louise Arnett: